clintoned2020/Lumina-Mentis-web-app/README.md

 **About**

-This project contains everything you need to run the website/app locally.
+This project contains everything you need to run the application locally.

 **Edit the code in your local development environment**